karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart UX
+  - Restarting `stan run` in live mode now reuses the same table area instead of creating a second table.
+We suppress final-frame flush and the trailing blank line on restart, keeping the UI in-place for the next session.
+  - We also detach signal/exit hooks on restart so the subsequent run terminates cleanly without requiring a manual Ctrl+C.

 - Prompt injection source (core dist only)
   - The CLI now always injects the packaged system prompt from stan-core (dist/stan.system.md) during full archive creation and restores it before computing the diff archive.
   - Removed dev-only assembly from local parts; we never construct the monolith inside this repo.
 This avoids drift and keeps prompt provenance consistent across environments.

 - Loop reversal UX + DRY
   - Greyed out the choice suffix in the loop reversal prompt by dimming “(Y/n)” in non‑BORING mode, matching the init snapshot prompt’s styling.
   - Removed duplicated inline confirmation code from run/snap/patch and replaced it with a shared helper (confirmLoopReversal) under src/stan/loop/reversal.ts to keep behavior consistent and avoid drift across subcommands.

 - UI glyph consistency
   - Forced text presentation (U+FE0E) for all header/status symbols to avoid emoji double‑width rendering on Windows/VS Code terminals. - Headers (run/snap/patch): replaced “▶️” with “▶︎”. - Styled labels/summary/logs: ensured text variants for ▶︎, ⚠︎, ⏸︎, ⏱︎, ✖︎, ✔︎, ◼︎.
   - No changes to BORING tokens ([OK], [FAIL], etc.); tests remain stable.

 - Loop guard & header